Stand 33, Main Section

 Toril Johannessen (b 1978, Norway) lives in Bergen.
 Recent projects include the 13th Istanbul Biennial (2013); Nouvelles Vagues, Palais de Tokyo, Paris FR (2013); Curiosity: Art & the Pleasures of Knowing, Hayward Touring/Norwich Castle Museum and Gallery, Norwich UK (2013);Momentous Times, CCA Derry-Londonderry, Northern Ireland (2013); dOCUMENTA 13, Kassel DE (2012); The End of Money, Witte de With, Rotterdam NL (2011); and Space.
 About a Dream, Kunsthalle Wien, Vienna AT (2011).
 Johannessen’s solo exhibitions include Nonlocality, Volker Bradtke, Düsseldorf DE and LAUTOM Contemporary, Oslo NO (both 2011) as well as Bergen Kunsthall NO.5 (2010).

-Rehana Zaman (b 1982, Heckmondwike UK), lives and works in London.
+Rehana Zaman (b 1982, Heckmondwike UK) is based in London.
 She holds a BA in Fine Art from Goldsmiths, University of London and completed her MFA in Fine Art at the same place in 2011.

-She was awarded a British Council research grant with Museo de Art Carrillo Gil, Mexico City in 2015 and a Gasworks International Fellowship to Beirut in 2013.
+She was awarded the Paul Hamlyn Foundation Award in 2017; a British Council research grant with Museo de Art Carrillo Gil, Mexico City in 2015 and a Gasworks International Fellowship to Beirut in 2013.
 Zaman was a LUX Associate Artist in 2012/2013.
 She is a lecturer on the BA Fine Art programme at Goldsmiths, University of London.

-She is frequently invited to devise and deliver workshops, talks and events for groups and organisations such as J4DW, Studio Voltaire’s The Syllabus, RCA, UCL, Birkbeck, London, Funen Academy, Denmark and Royal Institute of Art, Sweden.
+She is frequently invited to devise and deliver workshops, talks and events for groups and organisations such as UP Projects with Flat Time House, J4DW, Studio Voltaire’s The Syllabus, RCA, UCL, Birkbeck, London, Funen Academy, Denmark and Royal Institute of Art, Sweden.